metablaster/ASM-Formatter/README.md

 Default encoding, if not specified is `utf8`\
 Default tab width, if not specified is 4\
-By default tabs are used if `--spaces` is not specified
+By default tabs are used if `--spaces` is not specified\
+By default line breaks are preserved but you can override with `--linebreaks` option,\
+`--linebreaks` option currently doesn't have any effect on UTF-16 encoded files, UTF-16 files are always formatted with `CRLF`

 For more help and program command line syntax run `asmformat.exe --help`